 if it's specified endpoint must be listed inside it to be allowed to execute.

-Rules include in this will allow execution of any command invoked
+Those rules allow execution of any command invoked

 ejabberdctl shell command, or all command except